I’ve been asking this question for like two years. And until recently, nobody seems to have an answer.

 ———

-I am a consultant and keynote speaker on how to accelerate growth with improving customer experiences (CX) and digital moats.
+I am a consultant and keynote speaker on how to increase digital growth and strengthen digital AI moats.

-I am a partner at TechMoat Consulting, a consulting firm specialized in how to increase growth with improved customer experiences (CX), personalization and other types of customer value.
+I am the founder of TechMoat Consulting, a consulting firm specialized in how to increase digital growth and strengthen digital AI moats.
 Get in touch here.

 Note: This content (articles, podcasts, website info) is not investment advice.
 The information and opinions from me and any guests may be incorrect.
 The numbers and information may be wrong.
 The views expressed may no longer be relevant or accurate.
 Investing is risky.
 Do your own research.